(Originally posted on 9/11/2021: see Blogger’s Notes below)

 I concur that there are reasons to celebrate those achievements, which means that the previous questions are not inappropriate to ask.

 However, there may be another reality at play as to why some individuals ask those questions.
-Sometimes such questions are posed as a way of deflecting attention from other truths, and in the worst case, a way for a significant portion of advantaged, educated, White America–the folks who still dominate the power structure in our country–to excuse the inexcusable.
+Sometimes such questions are posed by politicians as a way of deflecting attention from other truths, and in the worst case, a way for a significant portion of advantaged, educated, White America–the folks who still dominate the power structure in our country–to excuse the inexcusable.
 It is likely that many of us have never been made fully aware of the extent and kinds of horrors and terrors to which millions of African Americans have been subjected by White Americans for centuries, and if my non-scientific sample of one is correct in this assertion then, if Santayana was correct, we are condemned to repeat them.

 The horrors to which I allude are not as common as they were in the past–not that any Boomer who graduated from then segregated Cedar Cliff High School would know this–but examples of the callous disregard of Black lives of which we have been made aware, examples that are only a tip of the proverbial iceberg, are a product of the powerful, enduring, undying legacy of the Confederacy’s vice president, Alexander Hamilton Stephens‘ stated and trumpeted belief …

 … in the great truth that the negro is not equal to the white man; that slavery—subordination to the superior race—is his natural and normal condition.